daaronr/metrics_discussion/ml-and-mlreading-group/papers-marked-up-and-comment-files/mullainathan_notes_reinstein.md

 ## Notes: Mullainathan

 **Page** 1

 The fundamental insight behind these breakthroughs is as much statistical as computational.
 Machine intelligence became possible once researchers stopped approaching intelligence tasks procedurally and began tackling them empirically.
 Face recognition algorithms, for example, do not consist of hard-wired rules to scan for certain pixel combinations, based on human understanding of what constitutes a face.
-Instead, these algorithms use a large dataset of photos labeled as having a face or not to estimate a function f (x) that predicts the presence y of a face from pixels x
+Instead, these algorithms use a large dataset of photos labeled as having a face or not to estimate a function f (x) that predicts the presence y of a face from pixels

 (p2)
 supervised- machine learning, the focus of this article) revolves around